Is 650 a good credit score?

 This is why improving your credit score will ensure lower interest rates and allow you acceptance with better credit card options.

-Ideally, you’d want an excellent credit score which has a range between 750 to 850.
+Ideally, you’d want a very good to exceptional credit score which has a range between 740 to 850.

 How is the rest of America doing credit-wise?